KIRAkash/Project-Younicorn/README.md

-# Project Minerva - AI-Powered Startup Due Diligence Platform
+# Project Younicorn - AI-Powered Startup Due Diligence Platform

-Project Minerva is a sophisticated AI-powered platform that automates startup due diligence for investors using a multi-agent AI engine that transforms raw founder materials into an interactive, analytical dashboard.
+Project Younicorn is a sophisticated AI-powered platform that automates startup due diligence for investors using a multi-agent AI engine that transforms raw founder materials into an interactive, analytical dashboard.

 ## 🚀 Project Vision & Workflow